StudyFrenchSpanish

 The distinguished faculty are also recognized experts in their departments.
 They mentor doctoral trainees to complete the thesis and pursue careers as researchers and in multiple professional contexts engaging languages.

-After several years of hard work, you get to add the Doctor (Dr.) title to your name, which you have every right to feel to be a bit proud of, and cheer about.
+After several years of hard work, you get to add the Doctor (Dr.) title to your name, which you have every right to feel a bit proud of and cheer about.

 You’ll conquer the respect of your peers, family, and colleagues.